On Global Rates for Regularization Methods based on Secant Derivative Approximations: A th-order Adaptive Regularization Framework with Inexact th-order Tensor

 and the model $m_k$ is then,

-The $\frac{\sigma_k}{(p+1)!} \|s\|^{p+1}$ guarantees that $m_k(s)$ is bounded below and thus makes the procedure of finding a step $s_k$ by (approximately) minimizing $m_k(s)$ well-defined.
-Our proposed algorithm follows the outline of existing \texttt{ARp} regularization methods \cite{BirgGardMartSantToin17,Cartis2022-wb}, with the significant difference that the objective function $f(x_k)$ is never computed as done in \cite{OFFO-ARp,GraJerToin24}, and therefore that the ratio of achieved to predicted reduction is not used to accept or reject a potential new iterate and to update the regularization parameter.
+The $\frac{\sigma_k}{(p+1)!} \|s\|^{p+1}$ guarantees that $m_k(s)$ is bounded below and thus makes the procedure of finding a step $s_k$ by (approximately) minimizing $m_k(s)$ well-defined. {We define a $p$th-order method as an iterative scheme that employs a $p$th degree polynomial (regularized by $(p+1)$st power of the variable's norm in the case of adaptive methods).
+In our cases, the approximate $p$th order derivative is calculated using either calls to the $p$th order exact tensor oracle or its finite difference approximation at selected iterations or by using information from the $(p-1)$-order derivative to form an inexact approximation of the tensor.} {For the sake of simplification and following standard notation in nonlinear optimization, we denote the gradient as $g_k \eqdef \nabla_x^1 f(x_k)$. } Our proposed algorithm follows the outline of existing \texttt{ARp} regularization methods \cite{BirgGardMartSantToin17,Cartis2022-wb}, with the significant difference that the objective function $f(x_k)$ is never computed as done in \cite{OFFO-ARp,GraJerToin24}, and therefore that the ratio of achieved to predicted reduction is not used to accept or reject a potential new iterate and to update the regularization parameter.

-After stating this generic algorithm, we now mention an additional set of assumptions that will be used to it.